Subcutaneous Injection Technique for Beginners

 Before your first injection, make sure you have everything on hand.
 Scrambling mid-process adds stress you don't need.

-- Sharps container — have it open and within reach before you start.
+- Sharps container: have it open and within reach before you start.
 Never recap a used needle; go straight from injection to sharps container.
+Keep your sharps container out of reach of children and pets at all times.
 See Guide #3: How to Dispose of Syringes in Australia for disposal options near you.

 2. Choosing Your Injection Site